Our Impact

 – Isaiah M. Oliver, president of The Community Foundation

 Impact investing dollars are already hard at work.
-By the end of 2023, The Community Foundation has deployed more than $1.9 million to expand the supply of affordable housing in Northeast Florida.
+By the end of 2024, The Community Foundation has committed more than $5.6 million to expand affordable housing and small business in Northeast Florida.

 Our first investment was a $1 million loan to LISC Jacksonville, to be re-loaned to local Community Development Corporations (CDC’s) to advance affordable housing through home ownership, filling a critical gap in the area as rents have risen 31 percent in one year.
 Metro North CDC was able to build a new home for homeownership through this financing, with more to come.